mamedev/mame/docs/source/commandline/commandline-all.rst

     cheat database, if present.
 This also activates additional options on the slider menu for overclocking/underclocking.

-    *Be advised that savestates may not work correctly with this turned on.*
+    *Be advised that savestates created with cheats on may not work correctly with this turned off and vice-versa.*

     The default is OFF (**-nocheat**).